 Therefore, if you want to increase patient volume and quality in 2021, investing in quality website design is essential.
 About 70% of web designers update their client’s websites at least once every quarter, so it’s vital to have a modern design to keep up with your competition.

 We put together a list of some of the hottest healthcare website design trends that can help you succeed in 2021.
-Use these website design trends to learn how to improve user experience, boost conversions, and instantly distinguish your company as an industry leader.
+Use these website design trends to learn how to improve healthcare marketing performance, boost conversions, and instantly distinguish your company as an industry leader.

 1. Healthcare Website Design Trends: Minimalism